Medical privacy changes would smooth info sharing in crises

 “With the internet age, 30 days is a relic of past times,” said Severino.

-Also, if a patient authorizes their doctor to see medical records from another provider, the proposed rules stipulate that the doctor’s office — not the patient — would have the responsibility of getting the files.
+Also, if a patient authorizes a doctor to see medical records from another provider, the proposed rules stipulate that the doctor’s office — not the patient — would have the responsibility of getting the files.

 Generally, medical offices that offer access to records via electronic portals would not be able to charge extra for patients to download the files.
 “We want to make sure entities are only charging reasonable costs,” said Severino.